IvetteMcDermott/PP1/README.md

 ### [Balsamiq.com](https://balsamiq.com/) <br>
 <br>

-### Also, had used recive feedbacks and support from LMS tutors and my mentor, and PP1 channel in slack.
+### Also, had recived and used feedbacks and support from LMS tutors and my mentor, and from my cohorts in "Slack" as well.

 <br>
 <br>